*This post is not a collaboration. All opinions are my own. Post updated Feb 2019

 In my opinion, you can never go wrong with Body Shop skincare.
 Give me their body butter anyday, it’s second to none!
 It was this reason that I was more interested in the makeup, so here comes my review of the products I obtained, some of which I bought, some of which came free in the box.

 The Shimmer Waves compact was one of the free products.
-It comes in three shades: Bronze, Coral and Blush.
-I got the bronze shades in my gift and I’m really glad because the colours are ideal for me.
+It comes in 2 shades: Bronze and Coral.
+I got the bronze shade in my gift and I’m really glad because the colours are ideal for me.

 I think The Body Shop had a brilliant idea when they came up with this product.
 If you use a brush and mix all the colours together, you can create a beautiful bronzer and blusher, but the individual colours make lovely eyeshadows or highlight and contour.
 This is perfect if you are going away and don’t want to take a lot of stuff because you have about 4 products all-in-one.